- Online bettors can wager on which organization will be the first to send humans to Mars.

 SBD’s Mars Props

-As the Mars race heats up, the limited wagers available at Bovada are not satisfying the public’s need for Martian props.
+As the Mars race heats up, the limited wagers available are not satisfying the public’s need for Martian props.
 Like Commander Lewis coming back to rescue Mark Watney, SBD is swooping in to save the day.

 With the ebullient personalities of Musk and Bezos at the forefront of the Mars race, will either outgoing billionaire travel to space, himself?
 How much will the first mission to Mars actually cost?
 Will any of the disappointed souls on Mars One’s shortlist get to live out their dream of going to space?